BSidesROC/BSidesROC.github.io/about.md

 We help divide up the workload by making “Op” positions for the various facets of the conference.
 Ops are in charge of keeping track of their project’s money, managing the volunteers that help them, and coming up with awesome ways to get things done.

 ## Investigatorchic @investigatorchi (President)
-Investigatorchic AKA Cathy is a security researcher, speaker, and Senior Information Security Analyst at University at Buffalo with over 20 years of highly technical experience.
+Investigatorchic AKA Cathy is a security researcher, speaker, and Principal Technology Architect, Security at University at Buffalo with over 20 years of highly technical experience.
 In her current role, she is a data forensics and incident response (DFIR) specialist, performing incident management, intrusion detection, investigative services, awareness training, and personnel case resolution in a dynamic academic environment.
-She has presented at a number of information security conferences including DEF CON and Hacker Halted.
+She has presented at a number of information security conferences including DEF CON and CypherCon.
 In her (minimal) spare time, she enjoys visiting her adopted two-toed sloth Flash at the Buffalo zoo, researching death and the dead, and learning more about hacking things to make the world a more secure place.

 Sanity Check Op
 Social Media Op
 AV Op